kubernetes/enhancements/keps/sig-windows/0000-20190103-windows-node-support.md

 ### Test Dashboard

 All test cases will be built in kubernetes/test/e2e, scheduled through [prow](github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml), and published on the [TestGrid SIG-Windows dashboard](https://testgrid.k8s.io/sig-windows) daily.
-This will be the master list of what needs to pass to be declared stable.
+This will be the master list of what needs to pass to be declared stable and will include all tests tagged [SIG-Windows] along with the subset of conformance tests that can pass on Windows.

 ### Test Approach